 Applicant must hit the 'submit' button on or before the internal deadline for your application to not be considered late.

 This Funding Opportunity participates in the eApproval process.
 As such, once submitted the application will be electronically directed to the proposed Institution Paid for review and approval.
-The eApproval process allows Administrators at the Institution to review and electronically approve an application for which the applicant has identified their institution as the Institution Paid.
-Once the application is reviewed and approved by the Institution, it will be submitted electronically to CIHR on behalf of the applicant.
+The eApproval process allows Administrators at the Institution to review and electronically approve an application for which the Nominated Principal Applicant has identified their institution as the Institution Paid.
+Once the application is reviewed and approved by the Institution, it will be submitted electronically to CIHR on behalf of the Nominated Principal Applicant.